AI & Automation

 • For creativity: increase temperature in settings

-Want a full masterclass?
-Check out our ChatGPT masterclass 2026 guide.
+Want a complete masterclass?
+See our ChatGPT masterclass 2026 guide.

 • Excels in long documents and analysis

-• Provide more context, Claude can process it better
+• Give more context, Claude can handle that better

 • Effective for data analysis prompts